PatrickAlphaC/frameworks/README.md

 The naming convention is `fw_framework_name`, for example `fw_opsec`, `fw_community_mgmt`.
 Ideally, you'll fork these framework-specific branches, as they typically have more updated information than what's available in the develop branch.

 After making your changes:
+1. Run the linting command `just lint`
-1. Submit a PR to the framework-specific branch and let the steward know
+2. Submit a PR to the framework-specific branch and let the steward know
-2. After reviews, a PR can be submitted from the framework branch to the develop branch
+3. After reviews, a PR can be submitted from the framework branch to the develop branch

 If there's no specific branch created, that framework is still "headless," which means you can become its steward!
 See more in the [Stewards](src/contribute/stewards.md) section.